OrionZiK/OrionZiK/README.md

 - 👋 Hi, I’m @OrionZiK
 - 👀 I’m interested in GT Racing, parkour,design etc.
 - 🌱 I’m currently learning Java & SSM Framework.
-- 💞️ I’m looking to collaborate on CUPB.
+- 💞️ I’m looking to collaborate on .
 - 📫 How to reach me OrionZinc@163.com
 <!---
 OrionZiK/OrionZiK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.